 Following a period of uncertainty and more than £90bn lost in the pandemic, many hotels are understandably concerned about how best to future-proof their operations.
 When charting a course out of these sector-wide difficulties, hoteliers should take care not to neglect the value of strengthening their businesses’ branding.

-Indeed, building a standout brand has arguably never been more important, with hospitality businesses racing to make up for lost time, and make the most of this period of reopening before it risks being curtailed.
-Key to success in this regard will be developing a brand story which keeps guests needs’ firmly in focus, and, similarly, using the human side of the hotel business to appeal directly to the people who matter.
+Indeed, building a standout brand has arguably never been more important, with hospitality businesses looking to build loyalty to overcome the cost of living crisis.
+Key to success in this regard will be developing a brand story which keeps guests’ needs firmly in focus, and, similarly, using the human side of the hotel business to appeal directly to the people who matter.